BeSpunky/angular-zen/projects/bespunky/angular-zen/README.md

 ![npm (scoped)](https://img.shields.io/npm/v/@bespunky/angular-zen.svg?style=flat-square)

 ## This project is still a work in progress. **Not for production**.
-`angular-zen` provides a set of general purpose tools written by our team at BeSpunky.
+`@bespunky/angular-zen` provides a set of general purpose tools written by our team at BeSpunky.
 These tools can be used with any app and you may use them as you like.

 > The library was written and tested in angular 7 but might work with older versions.

 # 🎁 What's Inside the Library?
-`angular-zen` exports the following modules:
+`@bespunky/angular-zen` exports the following modules:

 | Name | Description |
 | ---  | ---         |